miss-eronwu/Python-Projects/README.md

 # Python-Projects
 A list of my python projects

-<u>leap-year<u>
+## leap-year
-you input a year and it the program tells you whether or not if its a leap yera
+you input a year and it the program tells you whether or not if its a leap year

-#pizza order
+## pizza order
-#a python program thatv lets you order pizza
+a python program that lets you order pizza

- #roller coaster
+## roller coaster
- #a program that lets you buy tickets to ride a rollercoaster
+ a program that lets you buy tickets to ride a rollercoaster